Grail women strive to be women of living faith, transforming the world to a place of peace and justice.

 If you would like to find out more about any of the works below, please Contact Us

-The Grail Sydney Centre holds a number of public seminars or workshops each year on a range of topical issues.
-Recent themes have been:
+The Grail Sydney centre holds a number of public seminars or workshops each year on a range of topical issues.
+Themes have included:

 - new ways of engaging with democracy

 - ecological sustainability in a capitalist system

 - should Australia have a Bill of Rights

 Watch the Events calendar for upcoming seminars or contact us to be added to the Sydney Events mailing list.

 Caring for the earth has always been a part of our Grail ethos, but since the 2018 International General Assembly it has become an established priority.
 In Australia we have regularly offered workshops and seminars drawing attention to environmental and ecological issues, while national Grail retreats in recent years have been steeped in study and reflection on Pope Francis’ encyclical, Laudato Si’.

 We are members of ARRCC (Australian Religious Response to Climate Change) and FEN (Faith Ecology Network) and have published numerous articles on eco-theology and climate justice on our web pages.

 The Australian Grail are taking a deep interest in the Plenary Council process and the potential it offers for renewal and reform.
 We have engaged in both the Listening and Dialogue phase and the Discernment phase, and will continue to engage in whatever public forums are offered for continuing discernment.
 Our blog posts reflect the journey we are on in learning how to become a humbler, listening and discerning community of believers in service to one another.